lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 If you are using the GUI console app, you can create SSH/SFTP connection directly to the container.
 You can query or create a SSH keypair, which is used for SSH/SFTP connection.
-Clicking the Refresh SSH Keypair link in the Preferences panel brings up a dialog.
-Current public key is displayed, if exists, and new public key and private key can be created by clicking CONFIRM button.
+Clicking the button next to the SSH keypair Management in Preferences panel brings up a dialog.
+Current public key is displayed, if exists, and new public key and private key can be created by clicking GENERATE button.
 This will generate a new SSH keypair and save it into the database.

 .. image:: refresh_ssh_keypair_dialog.png